 …2.5 hours (200 km) drive north of Campbell River.

 …6 hours (471 km) drive northeast of Tofino.

 …7 hours (434 km including a 2 hour ferry) drive north of Vancouver.

 For distances, directions and estimated driving times to Telegraph Cove please use these co-ordinates 50.544766, -126.833653 for the roadway entrance to Telegraph Cove.
 Or use Google Maps below:

 Finding Tide Rip’s office in Telegraph Cove

-The Tide Rip Tours actual office is on the west side of Telegraph Cove, located on the old wooden boardwalk (20 Boardwalk).
+The Tide Rip Tours actual office is on the west side of Telegraph Cove, located at the end of the old wooden boardwalk .
 After parking your car, look at the ocean water and start walking on the left-hand side on the wooden walkway past the old funky houses and cabins.
-The office is on the left-hand side of the boardwalk, directly opposite the Killer Whale Cafe.
+The office is on the right-hand side of the boardwalk, directly opposite the Stubbs Island Whale Watching.

 A Friendly Warning…